Baby being tested for mitochondrial disease

 Who does it affect?

-• One baby is born in Australia each week with a severe form of mitochondrial disease.
-This equates to about one in every 5,000 births.
+• Each week one baby is born in Australia with a severe form of mitochondrial disease.
+This equals about one in every 5,000 births.

-• Currently, up to 40 per cent of cases go undiagnosed.
+• Currently, up to 40 per cent of mitochondrial disease cases go undiagnosed.

 • The disease can occur at birth or later in life.
 Sometimes symptoms can appear suddenly after a stress like a viral illness.

-• Sometimes referred to as Mito, it is often summarised as being able to cause any symptom, in any organ, at any age.
+• Sometimes referred to as Mito, mitochondrial disease is often summarised as being able to cause any symptom, in any organ, at any age.

 Our mitochondrial research